What is Generative Design?

 Regardless of whether you find the weird and wonderful creations of GD attractive or unsightly, the technology’s success in economically manufacturing products has understandably led to plenty of people celebrating its potential (although warnings about the disruptive changes that come with automating design are also persistent, of course).

 All in all, the strange aesthetics of generative design, plus the changes that it is set to bring to design engineering, naturally make it a ‘love it or hate it’ technology.
 But the fact is, it is a speedy and economic solution, whose ultramodern style, user-friendliness and overall efficiency are ideal for many industries.
-Consider the below, related fields:
+Alongside electrical and design engineering, consider the below fields that will continue to benefit from generative design systems:

 Aerospace (perhaps the most striking example being NASA and Autodesk’s above-pictured interplanetary lander project)

-Automotive, in which EVs are set to play a principal part
+Automotive, in which electric vehicles are set to play a principal role

 An example of the artistic potential of generative design: a sunbed produced through the use of generative design.
 Image Credit: Emmanuel Touraine.